TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 Sort of.
 The Openterface Mini-KVM captures video through an HDMI port.
 However, you can use various video adapters like [VGA-to-HDMI](/use-cases/#streamlined-server-management), [DVI-to-HDMI](/use-cases/#unified-control-for-diverse-devices), [miniHDMI-to-HDMI](/use-cases/#simplified-setup-for-tech-enthusiasts), or DP-to-HDMI, to connect different video sources.

+#### Will there be a video recording feature for troubleshooting? {: #video-recording-feature }

+Yes!
+We're developing a "dashcam-style" continuous recording feature that will:

+-   Capture short video segments of the target computer
+-   Allow frame-by-frame review of critical moments (like fast-disappearing error messages)
+-   Support at least 30fps for clear analysis of rapid events (e.g., kernel panics during boot)

+This will be particularly valuable for debugging scenarios where:

+-   Error messages flash too quickly to read
+-   Systems crash during early boot sequences
+-   You need forensic analysis of console output

+The feature is currently on our development roadmap - stay tuned for updates!

+---

 ### Troubleshooting

 #### Why does it sometimes have issues with USB hubs? {: #usb-hub-issues }